Hierarchical Explanations for Video Action Recognition: Experimental Setup

 \subsection{Implementation Details}

 The hierarchical action embeddings are generated by training the model with Reimannian Adam optimizer \cite{becigneul2018riemannian}, implemented with \textit{geoopt} and Pytorch \cite{paszke2019pytorch}.
-Apart from the one-time offline step of generating the hierarchical action embedding our Hierarchical ProtoPNet is trained in an end-to-end fashion.
+Apart from the one-time offline step of generating the hierarchical action embedding HIPE is trained in an end-to-end fashion.
 For feature extraction, we used Resnet-3D-18 \cite{hara3dcnns} pre-trained on Kinetics \cite{carreira2017quo} and added two $1\times 1$ convolutional layers with the LeakyReLU, a prototype layer and the final embedding layer.
 We perform prototype projection and visualization every 10 epochs.

-We report results on two variations of our Hierarchical ProtoPNet: Hierarchical ProtoPNet with the hyperbolic cross-entropy loss and Hierarchical ProtoPNet CPG (child, parent and grandparent) with hyperbolic cross-entropy loss.
-For the CPG variant, we compare between prototype projection with 5 prototypes per class and 10 prototypes per class, to explore whether this additional supervision makes it possible to use fewer prototypes.
-For comparison, we adapt ProtoPNet \cite{chen2019looks} to videos by replacing the 2D ResNet backbone with a 3D ResNet backbone.
+We report results on two variations of HIPE: we compare between prototype projection with 5 prototypes per class and 10 prototypes per class, to explore whether this additional supervision makes it possible to use fewer prototypes.
+For comparison, we adapt ProtoPNet \cite{chen2019looks} to videos by replacing the 2D ResNet backbone with a 3D ResNet.

 \myparagraph{Evaluation Metrics.} We report the performance at both clip level and video level.
 The clip level accuracy is the rate of correct prediction of each clip, while the video level accuracy is the majority vote of the predictions over all the clips within the video.
 Additionally, to show the benefit of using hierarchical learning, we report accuracy for three metrics: the class accuracy is calculated as the rate of correct prediction in the hierarchical space 0-hop away from the ground-truth, the sibling accuracy as the rate of correct prediction 2-hops away from the ground-truth, and the cousin accuracy as the 4-hops correct prediction rate.
 Higher performance on the sibling and cousin metrics indicates that misclassifications are to hierarchically nearby, and therefore, semantically similar classes.